-Due diligence checks may occur at eligibility, merit or decision-making stages.
+Due diligence checks will occur at eligibility, merit or decision-making stages.
 We use this information to verify the information you provide in the application and to identify issues and risks.
-See section 13.3for information on how we use the information you provide to us.
+See Section 13.2 of the grant opportunity guidelines for information on how we use the information you provide to us.

-2 See glossary for an explanation of 'value with money'.
+3 See glossary for an explanation of 'value with money'.